skysqlinc/skysql-docs/docs/Connecting to SkySQL DBs/Connect from MongoDB clients.md

 # Enable Support for NoSQL

-1. When [launching](<../Portal features/Launch page.md>) Enterprise Server With Replica(s), after defining the service name, expand the "Additional options" section.
+1. When [launching](<../Portal features/Launch page.md>) Mariadb Server With Replica(s), after defining the service name, expand the "Additional options" section.
 2. Check the "Enable support for NoSQL" checkbox.

 # Available Clients